-The chapter is inspired from Freakonomics' discussion of the question why "the typical prostitute earns more than the typical architect."
-(106) The comparison between architects and prostitutes can be applied to mathematicians and economists: The former are more skilled, highly educated and intelligent.
-Levitt has never encountered a girl who dreams of being a prostitute and I have never met a child who dreams of being an economist.
-Like prostitutes, the skill required of economists is "not necessarily 'specialized" (106).
-And, finally, here is a new explanation for the salary gap between mathematicians and economists: Many economists are hired to justify a viewpoint but I have never heard of mathematicians who proved a theorem to satisfy their masters.
+The chapter is inspired by Freakonomics' discussion of the question of why "the typical prostitute earns more than the typical architect" (106).
+The comparison between architects and prostitutes can be applied to mathematicians and economists: the former are more skilled, highly educated and intelligent.
+Moreover, just as Levitt has never encountered a girl who dreams of being a prostitute, I have never met a child who dreams of being an economist.
+Like prostitutes, the skill required of economists is "not necessarily 'specialized'" (106), so why do economists earn so much more than mathematicians?

+Here, I offer a new explanation for the salary gap between mathematicians and economists: many economists are hired to justify a viewpoint.
+In contrast, I have never heard of mathematicians who proved a theorem to satisfy their masters.